-- 1. Students must follow the directions of the driver.
+- 1. Face coverings must be worn while on the bus. - 2.
+Students must follow the directions of the driver.
 The driver is in charge at all times.
-In the event of an emergency, follow directions from the driver. - 2.
-All school expectations apply while on the bus, at the bus stop, or waiting for the bus. - 3.
+In the event of an emergency, follow directions from the driver. - 3.
+All school expectations apply while on the bus, at the bus stop, or waiting for the bus. - 4.
 Behavior on the bus is what is expected in the classroom.
-No disrespectful behavior, pushing, yelling, singing, or profanity are allowed. - 4.
-Students should stay in seats at all times. - 5.
+No disrespectful behavior, pushing, yelling, singing, or profanity are allowed. - 5.
+Students should stay in seats at all times. - 6.
 Students should wait for the bus to come to a complete stop before entering and exiting.
-Loading and unloading the bus should be done so in a single file line. - 6.
-Animals are not allowed on the bus. - 7.
+Loading and unloading the bus should be done so in a single file line. - 7.
+Animals are not allowed on the bus. - 8.
 Students should not tamper with, damage, or deface anything on the bus.
-Parents will be held responsible for any damage done to the bus. - 8.
-Book bags, coats, and other objects should be kept out of the aisles. - 9.
-Emergency doors should only be used in an emergency. - 10.
-Ask the driver for permission before opening any windows. - 11.
-Athletic footwear with cleats should not be worn on the bus.
+Parents will be held responsible for any damage done to the bus. - 9.
+Book bags, coats, and other objects should be kept out of the aisles. - 10.
+Emergency doors should only be used in an emergency. - 11.
+Ask the driver for permission before opening any windows.

+12. Athletic footwear with cleats should not be worn on the bus.